1959 24 Hours of Le Mans: Practice

 For the first time, the ACO was able to close the public roads in April which allowed a test day for teams to prepare their cars.
 Only 19 cars took up the opportunity to run for 61/2 hours, and it was Phil Hill in the new Ferrari that set the pace.
 Surprisingly, Cabianca in the 2-litre Dino was second fastest, ahead of the Aston Martins.

 After scrutineering was held on the Monday and Tuesday, nine hours of qualifying were held over two sessions on the Wednesday and Thursday.
 Again the Ferraris were fastest and this time it was debutante Dan Gurney putting in the best time of 4:03.3.
 However Jean Behra had a major argument with team manager Romolo Tavoni who had imposed a 7500rpm rev-limit on the cars, limiting top performance, to protect the engines.
 Moss recorded 4:10.8, Hansgen's Jaguar 4:12.2 and Graham Hill put in a competitive time of 4:20 in the 2-litre Lotus.

 Some of the lap-times recorded during practice were:

 Both the Whitehead Aston Martin and the Tojeiro had major problems and needed parts urgently flown in before the race.

-After practice, Dickie Stoop's Lotus Elite was in a traffic accident driving back to its garage in the town and was too badly damaged to be ready for the race-start.
+After practice, Dickie Stoop's Lotus Elite was in a traffic accident driving back to its garage in the town and was too badly damaged to be ready for the race-start the body having been all but destroyed.